X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 ## SPI controller

-The SPI controller is connected to the SD card connector.
+VERA contains a built-in SPI controller.
+This is connected to both the SD card connector, and the flash chip used for VERA bitstream.

+An SPI transfer causes one byte to be clocked out to the slave, simultaneously as one byte is clocked in to the master, one bit at a time.

+When JP1 jumper is unconnected, chip-select will select the SD card.
+When JP1 jumper is connected, chip-select will select the flash chip.

 The speed of the clock output of the SPI controller can be controlled by the **'Slow Clock'** bit.
 When this bit is 0 the clock is 12.5MHz, when 1 the clock is about 390kHz.
 The slow clock speed is to be used during the initialization phase of the SD card.
 Some SD cards require a clock less than 400kHz during part of the initialization.

 A transfer can be started by writing to **SPI_DATA**.
 While the transfer is in progress the **BUSY** bit will be set.
 After the transfer is done, the received byte can be read from the **SPI_DATA** register.